 Based on individual student’s preferences and faculty availability, each intern will be assigned a faculty mentor and will design a research project in close consultation with that mentor.
 Active participation in that research project will be the main focus of the summer.
 Students will be expected to participate in research for at least 40 hours per week for the full 10 weeks, and may not enroll in classes or hold outside employment during the term of their internship.

 Students will also be exposed to the types of research being pursued in the department during weekly lunchtime seminars given by faculty.

 To learn more about projects in which participants might be involved, view the list of MGCB REU faculty trainers.

-Each student will receive a $5,000 stipend plus travel expenses to and from the University.
+Each student will receive a $5,250 stipend, plus $750 food allowance, plus travel expenses to and from the University.
 In addition, housing will be provided, with comfortable accommodations within a modern and convenient University of Chicago undergraduate dormitory.